sanjaytime/epub-summarizer/README.md

 # EPUB Summarizer

-This project provides a Python script that generates a chapter-by-chapter summary of an EPUB file using the OpenAI GPT-4 model.
+This project provides a Python script that generates a chapter-by-chapter summary of an EPUB file using either OpenAI's GPT-4 or Anthropic's Claude 3.5 Sonnet model.
 The summarizer runs in a Docker container for easy setup and execution.

 ## Prerequisites

 - Docker installed on your system
-- An OpenAI API key
+- An OpenAI API key (for GPT-4)
+- An Anthropic API key (for Claude 3.5 Sonnet)

 ## Setup